kattni/beeware-docs-tools/docs/en/index.md

 {% endif %}

-### Custom static content
+### Custom 404 page

-The title of this section is rendered in dark red.
-This confirms that the docs project can still provide static content.

-*This is not currently implemented, but may be in the future.*
+Add `nopage` to the end of the URL in your browser to verify the 404 page contains two flying bees, and the text "Brutus can't find what you're looking for" below.

+*MkDocs builds fail with unrecognized internal links, so you need to manually verify this check by modifying the URL in your browser.*

 ### Next Checks

+The following link should take you to BeeWare Docs Tools Demo Section One.
+It is included to verify `autoref` linking.

-Navigate to BeeWare Docs Tools Demo Section One for the next checks.
+Navigate to [BeeWare Docs Tools Demo Section One][section-one] for the next checks.